deephyper/deephyper/README.md

 The optimization process is defined as follows:

 1. A hyperparameter optimization problem is created using the `HpProblem` class from `deephyper`.
-In this case, the problem has a three variables.
+In this case, the problem has three variables.
 The `x` hyperparameter is a real variable in a range from -10.0 to 10.0.
 The `b` hyperparameter is a discrete variable in a range from 0 to 10.
 The `function` hyperparameter is a categorical variable with two possible values.
 2. An evaluator is created using the `Evaluator.create` method.
 The evaluator will be used to evaluate the function `run` with different configurations of suggested hyperparameters in the optimization problem.
-The evaluator uses the `process` method to distribute the evaluations across multiple worker processes, in this case 2 worker processes.
+The evaluator uses the `process` method to distribute the evaluations across multiple worker processes, in this case, 2 worker processes.
 3. A search object is created using the `CBO` class, the problem and evaluator defined earlier.
 The `CBO` algorithm is a derivative-free optimization method that uses a Bayesian optimization approach to explore the hyperparameter space.
 4. The optimization process is executed by calling the `search.search` method, which performs the evaluations of the `run` function with different configurations of the hyperparameters until a maximum number of evaluations (100 in this case) is reached.
 5. The results of the optimization process, including the optimal configuration of the hyperparameters and the corresponding objective value, are printed to the console.